 DR. ROBERTO SALINAS LEÓN

-Dr. Roberto Salinas León will assume the role as Director of the Center for Latin American Policy Analysis at Atlas Network in the fourth quarter of 2018.
+Dr. Roberto Salinas León will assume the role as Director of Atlas Network’s Latin America Center for Policy Analysis in the fourth quarter of 2018.

 Roberto Salinas León holds a B.A. in political economy, history and philosophy from Hillsdale College, Michigan; and an M.A. and Ph.D. in philosophy from Purdue University, Indiana.